dcbau/FreeGrid/README.md

 1. Place a loudspeaker in the room, put in-ear microphones on, wire everything up
 2. Put a VIVE Tracker on the head and start SteamVR
-3. Run the application and perform a quick calibration routine
+3. Run the application and perform a quick calibration routine with a second VIVE Tracker
 4. (Beneficial: Perform a center Impulse Response (IR) measurement with a reference microphone)
 5. Perform as many Head-Related Impulse Response (HRIR) measurements as you like by simply moving your head to the disired direction
 6. After that, the system can suggest additional measurement positions to improve the spherical coverage of the dataset